GiorgioMedico/UR_IK/README.md

 ## Implementation Details

 The inverse kinematics implementation is based on the analytical approach presented in "A General Analytical Algorithm for Collaborative Robot (cobot) with 6 Degree of Freedom (DOF)" by Chen et al. (2017 IEEE International Conference on Applied System Innovation).
+This algorithm provides a general closed-form solution for 6-DOF robots with the specific joint configuration used in Universal Robots.

 Key features of the implementation:

 - **Analytical Solutions**: Provides closed-form solutions rather than iterative approximations
 - **Singularity Handling**: Robust detection and handling of singularity configurations
 - **Multiple Solutions**: Returns all valid solutions, allowing for optimal path selection